Dantez21/SMTP-Contact-Form/README.md

 # SMTP-Contact-Form
-Contact form sending information and receiving it your email using SMTP
+Contact form sending information and receiving it in your email using SMTP